knorth55/zivid-ros/README.md

 classes, or use Zivid Studio.

 The settings can be viewed and configured using [dynamic_reconfigure](https://wiki.ros.org/dynamic_reconfigure).
-Use [rqt_reconfigure](https://wiki.ros.org/rqt_reconfigure) to view/change the settings using a GUI.
+Use [rqt_reconfigure](https://wiki.ros.org/rqt_reconfigure) to view/change the settings using a GUI:

 ```bash
 rosrun rqt_reconfigure rqt_reconfigure
 ```

+If you want to experiment with the capture settings, launch the [Sample Capture](#sample-capture) sample, which will capture in a loop forever, and use [rqt_reconfigure](https://wiki.ros.org/rqt_reconfigure) to adjust the settings.

 The available capture settings are organized into a hierarchy of configuration nodes.
 3D settings are available under the `/capture` namespace, while 2D settings are available under `/capture_2d`.